Coronavirus and support for deaf children – information for professionalsPublished Date: 04 Jun 2020

 We know that many children are feeling anxious about current events and changes in their usual routine.

 Other professionals have shared with us a free storybook created for children under the age of seven about the coronavirus.
 The book offers the opportunity to discuss the range of emotions arising from the current situation with young children and is available in different languages.
-Our website also includes information for families on how they can support their child’s emotional wellbeing whilst Public Health England have produced guidance to families on promoting children’s mental health and wellbeing at this time.
-We also have information for deaf young people on staying positive on The Buzz website.
+The World Health Organisation has also created a story book for children aged 6-11 years, also available in different languages.

 Many families will also be feeling anxious too.
 Families should be encouraged to stay connected with friends and family, even when face-to-face contact isn’t possible.
 In addition, support may be available through local groups for parents of deaf children.